-Abdominal kochs is a major health issue in under developed countries.
-Though, it is a curable disease but still there is high mortality and morbidity because of delay in presentation, when complications already had occurred.
-Disease surveillance plans need to be implemented to diagnose the disease at earlier stage.
-More randomized controlled trials are needed to establish an evidence based guidelines on surgical management of abdominal tuberculosis.
+Abdominal kochs are a significant health issue in underdeveloped countries.
+Though it is a curable disease, there is still high mortality and morbidity because of delay in presentation, when complications already had occurred.
+Disease surveillance plans need to be implemented to diagnose the disease earlier.
+More randomized controlled trials are required to establish evidence-based guidelines on surgical management of abdominal tuberculosis."